 When the tomatoes are soooo in abundance end of august I make a HUGE pot of tomato soup and freeze.
 I do the same in spring with fresh peas and in autumn with butternut and pumpkin.
 I always have soup ready to go in the freezer.
 Now I hear you, how do I ve space for all that?
 Let me share my secrets to storing soups!

 FREEZE and STORE – so here is my ultimate tip!
 If like me you have limited space in your freezer between the frozen peas, bagels and vodka :-).
-Than ditch the plastic containers and use ziplock bags.
+Than ditch the plastic containers and use ziplock bags and reuse them.
 Pour in the cold soup, just enough for 1 large cup, label the bag with type of soup and date.
 Lay flat and freeze FLAT in your freezer.
 This way they take little space and go straight from freezer to microwave to bowl to your tummy!

 Never freeze soup with cream or croutons, just add those after you reheated the soup.